Stocks, dollar rise as Trump says trade deal is near

 NEW YORK (Reuters) - Global equity markets and the dollar rose on Tuesday as U.S. President Donald Trump reiterated the United States is close to signing a trade deal with China but offered no new details.

-Markets had been on edge about Trump’s highly anticipated remarks to The Economic Club of New York, but barely moved after the speech, which contained no major policy announcements.
+Stocks on Wall Street set fresh record highs before Trump’s highly anticipated remarks to the Economic Club of New York, but slowly pared some gains after the speech, which contained no major policy announcements.

-Trump touted his administration’s economic record in a campaign-style speech but did not announce a venue or date for signing a trade deal with Chinese President Xi Jinping as rumors had suggested he might.
+Trump touted his administration’s economic record in a campaign-style speech but did not announce a venue or date for signing a trade deal with Chinese President Xi Jinping as market speculation had suggested he might.

-Rising technology shares helped Wall Street hit record highs while European shares edged back toward four-year highs [.EU].
-MSCI’s gauge of worldwide equity performance climbed to almost 1% shy of a record peak set in January 2018, before paring gains.
+Rising technology shares helped Wall Street hit record highs while European shares rebounded toward four-year highs [.EU].
+MSCI’s gauge of worldwide equity performance climbed to within 1% of a record peak set in January 2018.

-Trade-sensitive chipmakers helped pushed Europe’s STOXX 600 up 0.38% as the Philadelphia semiconductor index rose almost 1% but then pared gains on to trade 0.06% higher.
+Trade-sensitive chipmakers helped push Europe’s STOXX 600 up 0.38% as the Philadelphia semiconductor index rose almost 1% but then pared gains to close 0.28% higher.

 Overnight in Asia, MSCI’s broadest measure of Asia-Pacific shares outside Japan climbed 0.5% while Japan’s Nikkei ended 0.8% higher.

-Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets, said nothing new was announced in Trump’s speech.
+Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets, said Trump’s speech had no revelations.

 “The only thing that’s maybe new is that he did not announce a date and a time for a signing ceremony.
 Where markets had been hoping for that, those hopes were dashed,” Anderson said.

-Markets have been focused on a U.S.-China trade deal but improving economic data has provided upside too, said Candice Bangsund, a global asset allocation strategist at Fiera Capital in Montreal.
+Markets have been focused on a U.S.-China trade deal but improving economic data lately has provided upside too, said Candice Bangsund, a global asset allocation strategist at Fiera Capital in Montreal.

 “There’s been so much pessimism on the state of the global economy that earnings or fundamentals matter very little when it comes to equity gains this year,” Bangsund said.